Southern Rhodesia in World War I: Home service and conscription debate

 Southern Rhodesian troops during World War I were all volunteers.
 Particularly during the war's early stages, not all male settlers of fighting age were expected to abandon their civilian lives for service abroad.
 Many of them were in vital industries like mining, and the Company administration did not grant financial allowances to support the families of married soldiers, so at least at first, only bachelors in non-essential positions were generally considered to have any moral obligation to sign up.
-The 2nd Rhodesia Regiment, raised in early 1915, explicitly barred married men from its ranks to preempt the tribulations that might befall their families while they were gone.
+The 2nd Rhodesia Regiment, raised in early 1915, explicitly barred married men from its ranks to pre-empt the tribulations that might befall their families while they were gone.
 Men of service age who remained at home were pressured by the national and local press to contribute to local security by joining the Southern Rhodesia Volunteers or the Rhodesian Reserves; editorials told readers that men who failed to do so were not fulfilling their patriotic duty, and warned that conscription might be required if not enough joined up.

 The idea of conscription ran contrary to British political tradition, but the sheer scale of the Western Front led to its institution in Britain in January 1916.
 The Rhodesia Herald and Bulawayo Chronicle newspapers broadcast the news in special editions.
 While some settlers supported the extension of the same system to white Southern Rhodesians, it was also opposed in many quarters.
-The British South Africa Company feared that the loss of skilled white workers might jeopardise its mining operations, crucial to the colonial economy, while the Rhodesian Agricultural Union contended that white farmers had to stay on the land for similar reasons.
+The British South Africa Company feared that the loss of skilled white workers might jeopardize its mining operations, crucial to the colonial economy, while the Rhodesian Agricultural Union contended that white farmers had to stay on the land for similar reasons.
 Some, mindful of John Chilembwe's anticolonial uprising in Nyasaland in early 1915, felt that it was necessary to keep a core of male settlers in the colony to guard against a repeat of the Mashona and Matabele rebellions of the 1890s.

 By late 1916, most settlers in the colony who were inclined to volunteer had already done so.
 To free up white manpower, some suggested the recruitment of older men for local service so more of the younger volunteers could go overseas.
-In 1917, the Chartered Company set up a committee to consider the question of national defence both during the war and thereafter; its report, released in February 1918, described reliance on volunteers as inefficient, and recommended the institution of compulsory service for whites, even after the war (no mention was made of using black troops in the future).
+In 1917, the Chartered Company set up a committee to consider the question of national defense both during the war and thereafter; its report, released in February 1918, described reliance on volunteers as inefficient, and recommended the institution of compulsory service for whites, even after the war (no mention was made of using black troops in the future).
 The Company published proposals the following month to register all white males aged between 18 and 65 with a view to some form of conscription, but this provoked widespread and vocal dissent, particularly from farmers.
 In the face of this opposition the administration vacillated until it quietly dropped the idea after the armistice.